mikepan/GameEngineBook/text/01-GettingStarted.md

 - **Rendering Engine** : Turns the 3D scene you've built (including models, lights, and camera) into an image to be displayed onscreen.
 - **Physics** : Handles collisions and physical simulations of objects.
-- **Logic/Scripting** : The brain behind a game[md]it reacts to the user input, makes decisions, and keeps track of what's going on in the game.
+- **Logic/Scripting** : The brain behind a game, it reacts to the user input, makes decisions, and keeps track of what's going on in the game.
 - **Sound** : Produces the audio events.

 The above list is not meant to be exhaustive, but it should give you an idea of what a game engine does.
 The Blender game engine gives you a lot of control over each of these components, which you will learn one by one in later chapters.